graemechristie/graemechristie/source/_posts/2014-09-30-asp-dot-net-vnext-on-osx-and-linux-redux.markdown

 You should now have one of the latest betas installed.
 The active version from `kvm list` should reflect the actual version of kre that you see when you run `k --version`.

-### Try out the Hello World vNext Demo from David Fowlers github repository
+### Try out the Hello World vNext Demo from David Fowler's github repository

-David fowler has created a Demo app for OSX and linux, and put it up in his [personal repository on GitHub](https://github.com/davidfowl/HelloWorldVNext).
+David Fowler has created a Demo app for OSX and Linux, and put it up in his [personal repository on GitHub](https://github.com/davidfowl/HelloWorldVNext).
 To check everything is working properly, we are going to clone it, and run it locally on our OSX or Linux installation.

 * First, install "git" if you don't already have it.
 OSX users can get it from [git-scm.com](http://git-scm.com/download/mac), or on Ubuntu
 ```